 Skip To Content

-Managing high-resolution satellite imagery
+Manage high-resolution satellite imagery

 Organizations often manage large collections of high-resolution satellite imagery and accompanying metadata, often including overlapping images gathered on multiple dates.
 This data generally needs additional processing before it is helpful for end users.
-Users may also wish to visualize the data in different ways—looking at only the newest imagery, for example, or filtering out low-quality images.
-Additionally, since the imagery is multispectral, users may wish to view different band combinations, indexes, or pansharpened imagery.
+Users may also want to visualize the data in different ways—looking at only the newest imagery, for example, or filtering out low-quality images.
+Additionally, since the imagery is multispectral, users may want to view different band combinations, indexes, or pansharpened imagery.

 Note: